KyleMayes/install-llvm-action/README.md

 The version override of Ubuntu to use for the Linux platform.

 For a given LLVM and Clang version, there are sometimes multiple binaries available targeting different versions of Ubuntu (e.g., `16.04` and `18.04`).
-By default this action will use the latest of these Ubuntu versions.
-This option can be used to override this default and pick an earlier version.
+By default this action will download the binaries for the most recent [LTS version](https://ubuntu.com/blog/what-is-an-ubuntu-lts-release) binaries are available for.
+This option can be used to override this default and pick a different version.

-### `directory`

-**Required** The directory to install LLVM and Clang binaries to.

 ### `cached`